Updated September 2021

 - If you can get to the LEGO (brick and mortar) store, you can buy the bricks & small pieces in bulk.
 You fill up one of their cups with as many pieces as you can get to fit in there.
-I had to use my Tetris skills, but I got a TON of the small pieces this way!
+I had to use my Tetris skills, but I got a TON of the small LEGOs for cheap – super cheap!!

 This is another great way to get lots of LEGOs at a better price than in a branded set (like Star Wars or Ninjago).
 These are just large boxes of bricks and some accessory pieces – they usually have hundreds of pieces in them!
 Personally, I think that this is so much better than getting the little character or special vehicle sets.
 After they build those sets, they’re done!
 But the creativity continues with a large amount of non-specialty pieces.
-Then you can get a LEGO idea book.
+Then you can get a LEGO idea book and the fun never ends!
 (I have a little review on 3 of the best ones later in this post.)

 Local Yard Sales, Facebook Yard Sale Pages, Local Classifieds

 You can usually find used sets or specialty sets this way at really great prices.
+Talk about LEGOs for cheap!
 Just make sure you check over everything and clean the LEGOs really well.
 (See the tips below for cleaning your LEGOs.)

 Ask friends whose kids have grown – find someone going off to college or getting married – they are often good candidates to want to get rid of childhood items.